-Impairment of loans receivable
+Impairment of loan receivable

-Determining whether the company's loans receivable from Affinity Water Limited are impaired requires consideration of factors including Affinity Water Limited's credit rating and ability to generate positive cash flows from its operating activities going forward.
-The carrying amount of the loans receivable at the date of the statement of financial position was £1,090,646,000 (2019: £1,097,805,000) with no impairment losses recognised in the year ended 31 March 2020 (13 November 2018 to 31 March 2019: £nil) (refer to note 8).
+Determining whether the company's loan receivable from Affinity Water Limited is impaired requires consideration of factors including Affinity Water Limited's credit rating and ability to generate positive cash flows from its operating activities going forward.
+The carrying amount of the loan receivable at the date of the statement of financial position was £253,462,000 (2019: £253,922,000) with no impairment losses recognised in the year ended 31 March 2020 (2019: £nil) (refer to note 8).
 Management conclude that the national health pandemic will not have a significant impact on Affinity Water Limited's ability to repay the debt at the reporting date.
 See the financial statements of Affinity Water Limited for details on the response to the national health pandemic.